sebnitu/BaseWeb/docs/docs/elements/lists.md

   </ul>
 </div>

-## Ordered Lists
+## &lt;ol&gt;

-The `<ol>` element represents a list of items, where the items have been intentionally ordered, such that changing the order would change the meaning of the list.
+The ordered list element represents a list of items, where the items have been intentionally ordered, such that changing the order would change the meaning of the list.

 ```html
 <ol>